Volumes of Subvarieties of Complex Ball Quotients and Sparsity of Rational Points: Systole and depth of cusps

-To see the relation between the systole and depth of cusps, we first prove that the length of a hyperbolic element in $\Gamma$ only depends on its non-unit eigenvalues: \begin{Proposition} Suppose $h\in \Gamma$ is a hyperbolic element whose non-unit eigenvalues are $re^{i\theta}$ and $r^{-1} e^{i\theta}$.
+To see the relation between the systole and depth of cusps, we first prove that the length of a hyperbolic element in $\Gamma$ only depends on its non-unit eigenvalues: \begin{Proposition} Suppose $h\in \Gamma$ is a hyperbolic element.
+Let $\hat{h}\in\mathrm{U}(Q)$ be a representative of $h$ with non-unit eigenvalues $re^{i\theta}$ and $r^{-1} e^{i\theta}$.
 Then,

 \end{Proposition}